5Noxi/win-config/README.md

 # Noverse Windows Configuration

 This tool is based on my personal research on several topics, which I began documenting around July 2024.
-Initially, I uploaded them individually as messages on the [Discord server}(https://discord.gg/E2ybG4j9jU), but the amount of different configurations became too large and hard to manage (and Discord isn't ideal for projects like this).
+Initially, I uploaded them individually as messages on the [Discord server](https://discord.gg/E2ybG4j9jU), but the amount of different configurations became too large and hard to manage (and Discord isn't ideal for projects like this).
 If I used information from specific sources, I've included the links.
 Information gathered via binary string extraction, WPR, IDA, Procmon, etc. Default values from WinDbg, IDA, and stock installations.
-Some options lack proof, as they're easily traceable.
-Minor mistakes or misinterpretations may exist, corrections are welcome.
+Minor mistakes or misinterpretations may exist, **corrections are welcome**.

-The tool is based on the GitHub repository and parses it's information out of it.
+It's based on the GitHub repository and parses it's information out of it.
 All [`App Tools`](https://github.com/5Noxi/app-tools)/[`Game Tools`](https://github.com/5Noxi/game-tools) are external PowerShell scripts, same goes for the [`Component Manager`](https://github.com/5Noxi/comp-mgr), [`Blocklist Manager`](https://github.com/5Noxi/blocklist-mgr) & [`Bitmask Calculator`](https://github.com/5Noxi/bitmask-calc).

 ## Licencing